webb/xml-schema-documentation-generator/README.md

     - "definition": ref to #/definitions/$component-name, with the component name as an href.
     - otherwise, href to the named component.
 * New element j:note: Contains HTML content that describes something about the result.
 Does not affect the resulting JSON, but provides a note that is displayed with the JSON.

+## JSON Schema rendering of NIEM content as reusable components

+We're producing JSON Schema that is intended to be *reusable* at the component level.
+That means that additional JSON Schema definitions will add to & reuse these JSON Schema definitions.
+This means that these definitions *must* validate all valid instances.

+Express type derivation with 'allOf'.

+There's no expression for element derivation.

+Substitutable elements nerf `required`:

+* You don't know what the substitutable elements will be.
+* To serialize, you need to know what the substitable elements are.
+* Even when an element is required, it is just a slot, which may be filled by another element that is substitutable for that element.
+* So, because of substitutable elements, you can't make any elements *required*.

+Substitutable elements make arrays weak:

+* suppose you have an element A with m-n required occurrences.
+* you might think you could represent this with a property A with a value of an array of m-n occurrences.
+* However, you may substitute element B for A.
+* This means that there may be 0-n occurrences of A, and may be 0-n occurences of B.
+* Minimum array size does not indicate anything
+* There's no way for a JSON Schema to indicate minimum cardinality of a property.

+Typeless elements cause problems:

+* We use typeless, abstract elements to define slots for substitutable elements.
+* Typeless elements allow any content
+* This isn't very useful.